 If desirous of a yew shrub that spreads more rapidly from the get go, ‘Berryhillii’, ‘Chadwickii’, ‘Everlow’, ‘Sebian’, ‘Tauntonii’ and ‘Wardii’ are cultivars of this type.
 Another spreader, ‘Sunburst’, has golden yellow spring growth which fades to chartreuse green with a hint of gold in summer.

-‘Repandens’ is a slow growing dwarf spreader of about 3′ tall by 12′ wide and has sickle shaped, dark green needles at the ends of its branches (hardy in zone 5).
+‘Repandens’ is a slow growing dwarf spreader of about 3 feet tall by 12 feet wide and has sickle shaped, dark green needles at the ends of its branches (hardy in zone 5).

 ‘Citation’, ‘Hicksii’, ‘Stoveken’ and ‘Viridis’ are excellent choices for upright column-like specimens of the Taxus yew plant.
-‘Capitata’ is an upright pyramidal form, which can attain a 20′ to 40′ height by 5′ to 10′ width.
+‘Capitata’ is an upright pyramidal form, which can attain a 20 feet to 40 feet height by 5 feet to 10 feet width.
 It is often limbed up to reveal striking purple, reddish brown bark, making a stunning plant at entranceways, large foundations and in specimen gardens.

 How to Grow Yew Bushes and Yew Shrub Care

-Yews mature to a height of 5′ tall by 10′ wide and are almost exclusively pruned into the size desired for a particular location.
+Yews mature to a height of 5 feet tall by 10 feet wide and are almost exclusively pruned into the size desired for a particular location.
 Slow growing, they can be heavily sheared into a variety of shapes and are oftentimes used as a hedge.

 As mentioned above, the Taxus yew can be susceptible to root rot and other fungal disease brought on by overly wet soil conditions.
 In addition, pests like black vine weevil and mites are also issues which may afflict the shrub.

-Generally speaking, however, the yew is an easy-care, drought tolerant and highly adaptable shrub available in many areas of the U.S.
+Generally speaking, however, the yew is an easy-care, drought tolerant and highly adaptable shrub available in many areas of the United States.